- Why do first impressions matter for interviews?

-You’re probably excited about hearing back, but don’t pester the company about updates.
+You’re probably excited about the job, but don’t pester the company for updates.

-If they said you'd hear from them in 2 weeks, don’t follow up before that time (except for your thank-you note).
+If they said you'd hear from them in two weeks, don’t follow up before that time (except for your thank-you note).

 If you mentioned references in your interview, reach out to them to let them know they may hear from your prospective employer.
-This will help them prepare accordingly.
+This will help them prepare.

-When they don’t know they’ll get called about you, they may not have notes ready to properly explain your value.
+When they don’t know they’ll get called about you, they may not have notes ready to explain your value properly.

 Remember to thank your references in advance for their time, too.

-Finally, you can connect with your interviewer on Jobcase or LinkedIn to keep yourself top of mind.
+Finally, you can connect with your interviewer on Jobcase or LinkedIn.

-Avoid the temptation to chat them up unless you’re sending your thank-you note.
+But avoid the temptation to message them unless you’re sending them your thank-you note.